Toward Manifest Relationality in Transformers via Symmetry Reduction: Dressing and relational invariants in model space

-where $f:\RR^3\to\RR$ is a learned scalar function (for instance a small multilayer perceptron applied pointwise), and $G_{ii}=\|x_i\|^2$ allows the scoring function to access token norms \footnote{Let us remark that, when $R_{ij}$ is taken to be an inner product (or a learned bilinear form) and $f$ is scalar, the resulting attention weights are a form of \emph{kernelized attention}.
-Our contribution here is not to claim novelty of pairwise-kernel attention per se, but to place such constructions in a symmetry-reduction program: (i) choose relational invariants as primary variables, and (ii) parameterize and optimize only the d.o.f. that affect these invariants.}.
-The attention weights are then given by
+where $f:\RR^3\to\RR$ is a learned scalar function (for instance a small multilayer perceptron applied pointwise), and $G_{ii}=\|x_i\|^2$ allows the scoring function to access token norms. {We remark that, when $R_{ij}$ is taken to be an inner product (or a learned bilinear form) and $f$ is scalar, the resulting attention weights are a form of \emph{kernelized attention}.
+Our contribution here is not to claim novelty of pairwise-kernel attention per se, but to place such constructions in a symmetry-reduction program: (i) choose relational invariants as primary variables, and (ii) parameterize and optimize only the d.o.f. that affect these invariants.
+We stress that this construction is intended as an idealized, illustrative prototype rather than a drop-in replacement for standard dot-product attention, meant to make the symmetry-reduced structure explicit.}